Korean War

 Seoul was captured by the KPA on 28 June, and by early August, the Republic of Korea Army (ROKA) and its allies were nearly defeated, holding onto only the Pusan Perimeter in the peninsula's southeast.
 On 15 September, UN forces landed at Inchon near Seoul, cutting off KPA troops and supply lines.
-UN forces broke out from the perimeter on 18 September, re-captured Seoul, and invaded North Korea in October, capturing Pyongyang and advancing towards the Yalu River—the border with China.
+UN forces broke out from the perimeter on 18 September, recaptured Seoul, and invaded North Korea in October, capturing Pyongyang and advancing towards the Yalu River (border with China).
 On 19 October, the Chinese People's Volunteer Army (PVA) crossed the Yalu and entered the war on the side of the North.
 UN forces retreated from North Korea in December, following the PVA's first and second offensive.
 Communist forces captured Seoul again in January 1951 before losing it to a UN counter-offensive two months later.
 After an abortive Chinese spring offensive, UN forces retook territory roughly up to the 38th parallel.
-Armistice negotiations began in July 1951, but dragged on as the fighting became a war of attrition and the North suffered heavy damage from U.N. bombing.
+Armistice negotiations began in July 1951, but dragged on as the fighting became a war of attrition and the North suffered devastating damage from UN bombing, destroying virtually all of North Korea's major cities.

-Combat ended on 27 July 1953 with the signing of the Korean Armistice Agreement, which allowed the exchange of prisoners and created a 4 km Demilitarized Zone (DMZ) along the frontline, with a Joint Security Area at Panmunjom.
-The conflict caused more than one million military deaths and an estimated two to three million civilian deaths.
-Alleged war crimes include the mass killing of suspected communists by Seoul and the mass killing of alleged reactionaries by Pyongyang.
-North Korea became one of the most heavily bombed countries in history, and virtually all of Korea's major cities were destroyed.
-No peace treaty has been signed, making the war a frozen conflict.
+Combat ended on 27 July 1953 with the signing of the Korean Armistice Agreement, which allowed the exchange of prisoners and created a 4-kilometre wide (2.5 mile) Demilitarized Zone (DMZ) along the frontline, with a Joint Security Area at Panmunjom.
+The industrial warfare was defined by armored offensives, with the North's initial invasion and later by UN forces, tunnel warfare by Chinese forces, and the first large jet aircraft battles.
+The conflict caused around one million military deaths and an estimated 1.5 million to 3 million civilian deaths.
+Alleged war crimes include the mass killing of alleged communists by South Korea, the Seoul National University Hospital massacre by North Korea, and the carpet bombing of North Korea by the UNC.
+North Korea became one of the most heavily bombed countries in history.
+No peace treaty has been signed; the Korean conflict remains a frozen conflict, which has occasionally flared, such as in the 1966–1969 DMZ Conflict.